On the value of thinking tropically to understand Ionel's GW invariants relative normal crossing divisors: Abstract

 \section{Abstract}

-At first glance, Ionel's GW invariants relative normal crossing divisors seem quite different invariants from log Gromov-Witten invariants or Gromov-Witten invariants defined using exploded manifolds.
-In this note, I sketch the relationship between Ionel's GW invariants relative normal crossing divisors and Gromov-Witten invariants defined using exploded manifolds.
-To set the scene, I go through the example of the moduli space of lines in the complex projective plane relative to the two coordinate lines.
-Even in this simplest of examples, 13 different types of curves appear in Ionel's compactified moduli space, but these different types of curves can be understood in a unified and intuitive fashion by thinking about tropical curves.
+Ionel's GW invariants relative normal-crossing divisors appear different from Gromov--Witten invariants defined using log schemes or exploded manifolds.
+Appearances are, in this case, deceiving.
+I sketch the relationship between Ionel's invariants and their exploded cousins using the example of the moduli space of lines in the complex projective plane relative two coordinate lines.
+Even in this simplest of examples, 13 different types of curves appear in Ionel's compactified moduli space, but these different types of curves can be understood in a unified and intuitive fashion using tropical curves.

-There have been three different approaches to defining Gromov-Witten invariants relative to normal crossing divisors.
-In the algebraic setting, log Gromov-Witten invariants have been defined by Gross and Sibert in \cite{GSlogGW} and Abramovich and Chen in \cite{Chen,Chen2,acgw,acev} (In a less general situation, there is also earlier work by Kim on log Gromov-Witten invariants, \cite{kim}.)
-In \cite{AMW}, Abramovich, Marcus, and Wise prove that in the case of a smooth divisor, these log Gromov-Witten invariants give equivalent invariants to the relative Gromov-Witten invariants defined by Li in \cite{Li}, (and therefore log Gromov-Witten invariants are closely related to the invariants defined by Li and Ruan in \cite{ruan}, and Ionel and Parker \cite{IP1}).
+There are three separate approaches to defining Gromov--Witten invariants relative normal-crossing divisors: log geometry\footnote{ Log Gromov--Witten invariants are defined by Gross and Sibert in \cite{GSlogGW} and Abramovich and Chen in \cite{Chen,Chen2,acgw,acev}.
+Earlier work by Kim studied log Gromov--Witten invariants in a less general situation \cite{kim}.
+In \cite{AMW}, Abramovich, Marcus, and Wise prove that, in the case of a smooth divisor, these log Gromov--Witten invariants give equivalent invariants to the relative Gromov--Witten invariants defined by Li in \cite{Li}, so log Gromov--Witten invariants are closely related to the invariants defined by Li and Ruan in \cite{ruan}, and Ionel and Parker \cite{IP1}.}, Ionel's GW invariants relative normal-crossing divisors, and my approach using exploded manifolds\footnote{I define Gromov--Witten invariants of exploded manifolds in the series of papers \cite{iec,cem,reg,dre,uts,evc,vfc}, and prove the associated gluing formula in \cite{gfgw}.
+For a brief introduction to exploded manifolds and the tropical gluing formula, see \cite{scgp}, and for examples of the tropical gluing formula in action, see \cite{3d, tec, tpgf}.
+This gluing theorem is also described informally in a talk with lots of pictures --- found \href{http://prezi.com/6o-kwhznakpf/tropical-gluing-formulas-for-Gromov--witten-invariants/}{at this link}, or by searching the internet for `Brett Parker tropical gluing prezi'.}.
+In the algebraic setting, the approach using log geometry and exploded manifolds is related by a base change\footnote{See \cite{elc} for an explanation of the relationship between log schemes and exploded manifolds.
+This close relationship was accidental, and forced by the geometry of holomorphic curves in normal-crossing degenerations.}, and, technicalities aside, the two approaches give equivalent invariants.
+What is less obvious is the relationship between Ionel's GW invariants relative normal-crossing divisors and their log or exploded analogues.